aidotse/PASEOS/README.md

 - ### Constraint function

   A constraint function is an asynchronous function that can be used by the PASEOS user to specify some constraints that shall be met during the execution of an activity.

+- ### Custom Property

+  Users can define their own physical quantity to track parameters not natively simulated by PASEOS.
+This is described in detail [above](#custom-modelling) and in a dedicated example notebook on modelling total ionizing dose.

 - ### GroundstationActor